Mailing Address

 We define theatre in a broad sense to be inclusive of all professional and amateur performing arts and theatrical events such as Ballet, Circus, Dance, Magic, Mime, Opera, Puppetry, Review, Street Theatre, Theatre, and Vaudeville.

 A troupe of dedicated theatre artists and historians established the Theatre Museum Corporation in 1991.
 They were led by Herbert Whittaker, a designer and director, best known for his role as theatre critic and columnist for The Globe and Mail.
-Like us, they believed our country has a performing arts
+Like us, they believed our country has a performing arts heritage worth preserving and celebrating.

-A unique mission was developed: We invite the world to explore and be inspired by the past, present and future of Canadian theatre.
+A unique mission was developed: We invite the world to explore and be inspired by the past, present, and future of Canadian theatre.

 Thanks to the generous support of individuals across the country, and investments from all three levels of government, their idea grew into a small charity, caring for a growing collection and mounting temporary